 Our brokers got stuck into some extensive research – scouring through local manufacturers to determine if a similar product was made.

 We called local businesses and issued letters explaining that we were considering applying for a tariff concession, and if there would be any objection.

 With no argument from local business, we managed to successfully lodge the concession and saved our client an average of $2,500 AUD in customs duty on every shipment.

 Avoiding dumping duty tariffs (and saving thousands of dollars)

-We worked with a client who learnt first-hand the value of a customs broker when importing aluminium extrusions and profiles.
+We worked with a client who learned first-hand the value of a customs broker when importing aluminum extrusions and profiles.

 These items are subject to dumping duty if brought in as individual items.

 Fortunately for our client, these items were part of a larger structure being shipped – that did not attract dumping duty.